 In science, as in all of life, there are matters a posteriori—meaning they have to be proved—and matters a priori—which is to say, self-evident.
-That U of I Professor Albert (Al) Roca is partial to elephants is a priori.
+That U of I Professor Alfred (Al) Roca is partial to elephants is a priori.
 A molecular biologist, Roca is well-versed in white-tailed deer, koalas, giant silk moths and white rhinos, to name just a few of the creatures he’s studied.
 But elephants keep pushing to the forefront of his work.

 In 2001, a storm of international publicity ensued when Roca and colleagues made a decisive case for a new species of elephant.
 Based on two decades of genomic research, Loxodonta cyclotis, the African forest elephant, became a species in its own right.
 Formerly, it had been classified as a sub-species of Loxodonta africana, a designation built around the more familiar savannah elephant.
 But savannah elephants and forest elephants are surprisingly different.